- Home

 - a blockage in the bowel.

-Most people with these symptoms don’t have bowel cancer.
-These symptoms can be caused by other conditions, such as haemorrhoids, diverticulitis (inflammation of pouches in the bowel), inflammatory bowel disease, or an anal fissure (cracks in the skin lining the anus).
-If you have any bleeding or other symptoms, see your doctor.
+These symptoms can also be caused by other conditions, such as haemorrhoids, irritable bowel syndrome, diverticulitis (inflammation of pouches in the bowel), inflammatory bowel disease, or an anal fissure (cracks in the skin lining the anus).
+See your doctor if you are worried, the symptoms are ongoing or there is any bleeding.

 → READ MORE: Bowel cancer diagnosis